-Here’s a song you’ll recognize, and yet… it’s a side of American history you’ve likely never heard: The melody is Stephen Foster‘s first big hit, “Oh Susannah” (1847), ubiquitous in its time and still common in the “folk song” tradition over a century and a half later.
+Here’s a song you’ll recognize, and yet… it’s a side of the Gold Rush story you might not have heard about in school: The melody is Stephen Foster‘s first big hit, “Oh Susannah” (1847), ubiquitous in its time and still common in the “folk song” tradition over a century and a half later.
 Foster’s original composition features two world-changing technologies of the day: telegraphy (patented in 1837 by Morse) and steamship travel, while this anonymous rewrite repositions the song in the California Gold Rush (1848-1855) to reflect a slave’s experience of forced migration along the lines of the nation’s fast-growing telegraph network.

 The white folks all am crazy wid nuffin’ in dar mouth,

 But do mines ob California — whose a gwan Souff?

 It wasn’t just the “white folks” who came to California looking for gold; prospective miners arrived from all around the world to compete in the search for precious nuggets in the gold fields.

 In the crowded, fast-growing tent cities of the new republic, many newcomers patronized blackface minstrel shows.
 (Bayard Taylor’s memoirs recount nightly shows whose popularity took business away from the gambling dens nearby!)
 While blackface music and lyrics certainly did not always accurately reflect social and economic realities of their times, in this case our example indicates a lesser-known effect of Gold Rush displacements — the migrations (forced or otherwise) of African Americans to the West in search of gold.